AliLastReza/AliLastReza/README.md

 <!-- <h3>About me:</h3> -->

-- I'm a software developer with nearly 2 years of software development experience and more than 5 years of website design experience.
+- A software developer with nearly 2 years of software development experience and more than 5 years of website design experience.
-- I Designed & developed many RESTful API services in production.
-- I Have experience in developing ERP software.
+- Designed & developed many RESTful API services in production.- Has experience in developing ERP software.
-- I Created several data dashboards for gaining insights.
+- Created several data dashboards for gaining insights.
-- I Have been teacher assistant and more for 70+ students.
+- Has been a teacher assistant and more for 70+ students.
-- Also, I'm a software engineering graduate.
+- Also, a software engineering graduate.

 <!-- <p align="left"> <a href="https://twitter.com/AliLastReza" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p> -->